fluentfuture/md/Using-spies.md

-This page describes a few (common) scenarios where Mockito spies work rather affectively.
+This page describes a few (common) scenarios where Mockito spies work affectively.

 ## Invariants and State-based Objects